opensearch-project/project-website/_posts/2022-12-09-aws-sigv4-support-for-clients.md

 ### Creating a client connection in .NET

-All required request signing is handled by the `AwsSigV4HttpConnection` implementation, by default it will use the .NET AWS SDK's default credentials provider to acquire credentials from the environment.
-However, you may opt to pass in your own credentials provider; e.g. to assume a role.
+All required request signing is handled by the `AwsSigV4HttpConnection` implementation.
+By default, `AwsSigV4HttpConnection` uses the .NET AWS SDK's default credentials provider to acquire credentials from the environment.
+However, you may opt to pass in your own credentials provider, for example, to assume a role.
 Refer to the [OpenSearch.Net User Guide](https://github.com/opensearch-project/opensearch-net/blob/main/USER_GUIDE.md#opensearchnetauthawssigv4) for complete getting started instructions.

 ```c#
 using OpenSearch.Client;